Uberspace/lab/source/guide_wallabag.rst

 Wallabag
 ########

-Wallabag_ is a read later solution like `Firefox Pocket`_ to save and organize articles between devices and make them offline available.
+Wallabag_ is a read later solution like `Firefox Pocket`_ to save and organize articles between devices and make them available offline.
 This is the server-side application, it will fetch articles and save the content and images on the server when a link is provided.
-There is also client software for browsers and mobile devices available which can be used to download the fetched articles and add new articles to the server.
+There is also client software for browsers and mobile devices available which can be used to download and read the fetched articles and add new articles to the server.

 ----